Son-Isaki/Auga/README.md

 This repository is a design / recolor edited version of RandyKnapp/Auga

 Fixed bug :
+* A bit more modern ui for the backgrounds (TODO)
-* The height of the player inventory when more than 4 rows are activated
+* The height of the player inventory when more than 4 rows are activated (TODO)